jatin69/srijan-2018/articles/chatbots.md

 One of the important moves made by Facebook and Microsoft was the introduction of Messenger platform and Bot Framework for automated bots in 2016.
 Since then, more than 200,000 third-party bots have been introduced, from shopping assistants to bots for conversation, marketing, and other purposes.

 ### From social networking to social messaging
 Messaging platforms have seen a rapid growth in active users than social media in 2017 and the social messenger applications are now bigger than social networks.
-With the rise of messaging apps and chatbots, the way we are using social media to interact has changed and is driving chatbot marketing.
+Use of social media to interact with others has changed drastically as chatbots and messaging apps have been increasing.
+Moreover, rise in the number of apps is also the main driver for chatbot marketing.

 ### Customer engagement as E-commerce shopping assistants